-(d) Fund Balance
+(c) Fund Balance

 The City established a policy on Governmental Fund Balance Financial Reporting to provide necessary clarification on the terminology used in the fund balance classifications and assist with adhering to the requirements of Governmental Accounting Standards Board (GASB) Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 GASB Statement No. 54 outlines the requirement to report fund balance for governmental funds in specific classifications (nonspendable, restricted, committed, assigned, and unassigned), which create a hierarchy primarily based on the extent to which the City is bound to the constraints on the specific purposes for which funds can be spent.
-The TDA Fund only receives restricted revenues and has an unassigned fund balance at June 30, 2016.
-Effective July 1, 2015, a prior period adjustment of \$9,496 was recorded to correct the understatement of deferred inflows of resources for unavailable grant revenues as of June 30, 2015.
+At June 30, 2017, The TDA fund has no fund balance.